benwhale/saber-tech-test/PLAN.md

 6. listing of urls and files (listing is the core requirement, deleting would be out of scope, but consider CRUD)

    - new lambda to get everything from db?
-   - I should provide a means to list all URLs and to list all files
+   - I should provide a means to list all URLs and to list all files, and to list everything
+   - For later, a simple way to deal with auth/multi users would be to put them in a folder/sub section of s3 (check terms)
    - I should also update my get function to allow lambda/slug to redirect to the file location or download the file
+   - I also need to think about downloading the file from S3.
+   - I don't like my response objects either yet, I should tidy those up at the end.

+   - Looks like generating a pre-signed URL is a sensible approach to allow file downloads without making the bucket public (big security problem there)

 7. UI - initialise Next.js repo with tailwind - remember React hooks and state management.

+   - Decide whether to use Amplify or if I should use Vercel given it's what Saber use

 8. Homepage - enter a URL
 9. Homepage - upload a file
 10. Display list of short URLs and file

+11. Back to Backend -- error handling and logging
+    ?.
+Tests